WELCOME TO

 If a horse falls or is injured during racing, teams of expert vets respond in less than 60 seconds.

 And because every horse matters, we're relentless in our efforts to reduce this even further.
-Over the last 20 years £47million has been invested in cutting-edge research, veterinary science, and education to find new ways to reduce risk and discover safety and welfare breakthroughs.
+Since 2000, £63 million has been invested in cutting-edge research, veterinary science, and education to find new ways to reduce risk and discover safety and welfare breakthroughs.

 British racing also works with welfare organisations such as World Horse Welfare.
 They describe themselves as “critical friends” to the sport, which means they provide honest, frank views on how we can improve our safety and welfare record.